Pendu/Advanced-Retreival-and-Re-ranking/docs/source/index.rst

    :maxdepth: 2
    :caption: Contents:

+   rag_overview
    overview
    hard_negatives
    literature
+   stage1_retrieval/index
+   stage2_reranking/index
    contributing

 Welcome to the documentation for advanced retrieval and re-ranking research.
-This resource provides a comprehensive overview of the latest techniques and papers in dense retrieval, with a focus on negative sampling strategies that are critical to training effective retrieval models.
+This resource provides a comprehensive overview of the latest techniques and papers organized by their role in the RAG pipeline: **Stage 1 (Retrieval)** for efficient candidate selection and **Stage 2 (Re-ranking)** for precision scoring.

 Quick Links
 -----------

-* :doc:`overview` - Understanding the paradigm shift from sparse to dense retrieval
+* :doc:`rag_overview` - Understanding RAG and the two-stage pipeline
+* :doc:`stage1_retrieval/index` - Stage 1: Dense retrieval methods
-* :doc:`hard_negatives` - The hard negative problem and baseline failures
+* :doc:`stage2_reranking/index` - Stage 2: Re-ranking and cross-encoders
-* :doc:`literature` - Comprehensive list of research papers with implementations
 * :doc:`contributing` - How to contribute to this collection

 Indices and tables